-As more and more bars and restaurants continue to re-open across the country, one of the peripheral conversations has been about the relationship between drinking and COVID-19.
-There is no shortage of myths about the magical healing powers of alcohol, including the belief that it can protect against certain types of viral infections.
+As more and more bars and restaurants continue to reopen across the country, one of the peripheral conversations has been centered around the relationship between drinking and COVID-19.
+There is no shortage of myths about the “magical” healing powers of alcohol, including the belief that it can protect against certain types of viral infections.
 Most recently, this myth has permeated the COVID-19 prevention landscape, with many people saying alcohol can fight the coronavirus.

 Allow us, along with the World Health Organization (WHO), to set the record straight: drinking does not protect you from COVID-19, no matter how much alcohol you consume.
 What it can do, however, is increase your associated health risks if you become infected with the virus, making infection much more urgent.

 How Does Drinking Put You at Risk for COVID-19?

 There are multiple physical and lifestyle factors through which excessive drinking puts you at risk for COVID-19, including but not limited to:

 - Impaired Organ Function – There is no documented “safe limit” of drinking that will protect your internal organs from damage.
 Impaired organ processing can play a significant role in your ability to fight off certain types of viral infections, especially those that affect the heart and liver.

 - Weakened Immune System – Heavy drinking can compromise the immune system, weakening its ability to fight off infectious diseases, like COVID-19.